FrankDraws/fc2013boysroster/README.md

     });
 ```

 This was the code I initially used and it worked.
-Then I received an email from Hashnode about Rix.chat, so I tried it out.
+Then I received an email from Hashnode about their new chatbot [Rix.chat](https://hashnode.com/rix), so I tried it out.
 Here's the result (and the code I'm using for this table):

 ```javascript
     const table = document.getElementById("main");